rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

-With a filtered query, working with boolean matches, you can search for all documents that contain X before scoring on whether they contain Y. Also, filters can be cached.
+With a filtered query, working with boolean matches, you can search for all documents that contain X before scoring on whether they contain Y. Also, you can cache filters.

 Filters aren’t the only way to speed up Elasticsearch queries.
 We’ll cover more methods you can use to improve query performance